A precisely feasible gauged model of chiral boson with its BRST cohomological perspectives: Review of the theoretical spectrum

 Equation (\ref{MO1}) and (\ref{MO2}) are the primary constraints of the theory.
 Therefore, the effective Hamiltonian is given by

-where $u$ and $v$ are two arbitrary Lagrange multiplier.
-The constraints obtained in (\ref{MO1}) and (\ref{MO2}) have to be preserve in order to have a consistent theory.
-The preservation of the constraint (\ref{MO2}), renders the Gauss law of the theory:
+where ${\it u}$ and ${\it v}$ are two arbitrary Lagrange multipliers.
+The constraints obtained in (\ref{MO1}) and (\ref{MO2}) have to be preserved in time to have a consistent physical theory.
+The preservation of the constraint (\ref{MO2}), gives the Gauss law of the theory: